WaYnE041/DailyDankMemes/README.md

 # DailyDankMemes
-Scrapes Reddit and Emails Memes from reddit
+**--Scrapes Reddit and Emails Memes from reddit--**

 # What You'll Need
-sys library-
+> sys library-
 - To send in command line arguments
-The PRAW API-
+> The PRAW API-
 - To scrape Reddit
-smtplib & ssl library-
+> smtplib & ssl library-
 - To send emails through python
-MIMEMultipart & MIMEText-
+> MIMEMultipart & MIMEText-
 - To format the text and html of the emails

 # Filling Client_info
-Follow these directions  each Blank space with the appropriate data
+**Follow these directions  each Blank space with the appropriate data**

-  Email Counter-
+> Email Counter-
 - Just used to keep a running counter of how many times function is run(default should be 1).
 - After each run this number increments
-- This number will be displayed at end of email's subject line. client id, client secret, user_agent-
+- This number will be displayed at end of email's subject line.

+> client id, client secret, user_agent-
 - To obtain these go to this webpage https://www.reddit.com/prefs/apps
 - Create an application
 - Give it a name.
 This name will be what you place under user_agent